 “A primary goal is to establish or re-establish a proper balance between the high-inflammatory omega-6 fatty acids and the low-inflammatory omega-3 fatty acids,” says Dr. Hembrooke.
 “This balance of the inflammatory state will allow for a more appropriate and mitigated response to an allergen.
 Avoid grains and sweet feeds, which are pro-inflammatory and will set the stage for an allergic reaction.
-Oils high in omega-6 fatty acids, like corn and cottonseed, should be eliminated and replaced with low-inflammatory oils high in omega-3 fatty acids like flaxseed.
+Oils high in omega-6 fatty acids, like corn and cottonseed, should be eliminated and replaced with oils high in omega-3 fatty acids.
 Antioxidants like vitamins E and C may help with repair of damaged tissue.
 Also, these antioxidants can help with the internal inflammatory state.
 Oxidation and inflammation are intertwined.
 If there is a strong immune response, then there is going to be an increased production of free radical species that can be mediated with antioxidants.
 Quercetin is a powerful polyphenolic antioxidant that offers further support for allergies by naturally inhibiting the release of histamine.
 Pro- and prebiotics should also be considered as they will support a healthy gut microbial population that is going to then support a healthy immune state.”

 Targeted nutrition can be significantly effective in supporting a normal allergic response because of its impact on inflammation, managing oxidative stress and helping to maintain an optimal equine immune system.
-Though natural, these nutrients are potent and well-researched tools for veterinarians and horse owners to turn to for long-term results in horses with chronic allergies.
+Though natural, these nutrients are potent and well-researched tools for veterinarians and horse owners to turn to for long-term results in horses with seasonal allergies.
 “For me, I would rather take a nutritional approach or an herbal approach,” says Dr. Gill-Favier.
 “I don’t want to have horses on (dexamethasone) all the time; I think it’s dangerous, and especially so with a lot of these horses that are borderline metabolic.”
 Therapeutic nutrients can be used as an adjunct to clinical therapies for sustained results, helping a horse’s body to heal without the side-effects often seen with prolonged pharmaceutical intervention.
 “I think for the long-term you’re actually fixing a problem rather than putting a bandaid on it,” explains Dr. Gill-Favier.
 “If I can get the job done in a more functional way, and actually solve the problem, then we’re miles ahead.
 I don’t want to just see the same allergy issues over and over again with pharmaceuticals, but clients also have to understand that it takes time to repair the immune system.
 It’s not going to turn around overnight.”
 It’s an approach that Dr. Thaler uses in his patients as well, “I try to get away as much as possible from medication by using management of the situation and also nutrition.
 Most horses can get there pretty well that way.”

 Aside from their approach to treating equine allergies, these veterinarians share a common commitment by way of their belief in prevention.
 With the use of environmental intervention and nutrition, a large majority of allergy issues can be avoided before they ever have the opportunity to become clinical.
 “There’s no one thing,” says Dr. Gill-Favier.
 “You have to manage the environment, nutrition and take a total holistic approach.”
-From keeping dust under control to managing insect activity and choosing a high-quality, anti-inflammatory diet together with the right supplements, small steps can lead to significant results.
+From keeping dust under control to managing insect activity and choosing a high-quality diet together with the right supplements, small steps can lead to significant results.
 “I remind my clients how much it costs to have me come out to treat their horse for hives compared to how much it costs to practice proactive care and use the Platinum formulas I recommend,” says Dr. Gill-Favier.
 That puts things in perspective.
 We’re constantly trying to prevent disease rather than treat it.
 I’m trying to help my clients create a program where we have good nutrition, exercise and training programs designed to prevent disease.”